 Hepatitis B Virus (HBV) Reactivation

-There were no reports of hepatitis B reactivation in MS patients treated with Ocrevus.
-Fulminant hepatitis, hepatic failure, and death caused by HBV reactivation have occurred in patients treated with other anti-CD20 antibodies.
+Hepatitis B reactivation has been reported in MS patients treated with Ocrevus in the postmarketing setting.
+Fulminant hepatitis, hepatic failure, and death caused by HBV reactivation have occurred in patients treated with anti-CD20 antibodies.
 Perform HBV screening in all patients before initiation of treatment with Ocrevus.
 Do not administer Ocrevus to patients with active HBV confirmed by positive results for HBsAg and anti-HB tests.
 For patients who are negative for surface antigen [HBsAg] and positive for HB core antibody [HBcAb+] or are carriers of HBV [HBsAg+], consult liver disease experts before starting and during treatment.

 Possible Increased Risk of Immunosuppressant Effects with Other Immunosuppressants